Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

-As we see below – in 2019 and given the ongoing recycling crisis – which is also impacting is glass recyclable in Australia.
+As we see below, in 2023 and given the ongoing recycling crisis, glass recycling is greatly affected.

-The recent Four Corners expose – cast a less than flattering light on glass recycling and highlighted the tough market conditions.
-It evens means the question “is glass recyclable” is up for discussion in 2019!
+The recent Four Corners expose cast a less than flattering light on glass recycling and highlighted the tough market conditions.
+It evens means the question “is glass recyclable?” is up for discussion in 2023!

 This is covered in an ABC article here.
 We quote from the article below:

 “Hundreds of thousands of tonnes of glass are being stockpiled and landfilled instead of being recycled, threatening to seriously damage the community’s faith in the billion-dollar recycling industry.